Online fraud is big business: account takeovers, chargebacks, scams, even romance scams. It costs businesses billions of dollars every year.

 - Data center proxies

 These were relatively static targets.
 They were tied to a single, stationary IP, or IP ranges.
-Listing them in IP block lists was straight forward.
+Listing them in IP block lists was straightforward.

 The Rise of Residential Proxies: A New Breed of Threat